jaotors/stw-api/README.md

 # stw-api

 A small TypeScript Express API for managing a list of words (in-memory).
-Useful as a learning/demo project or starting point for a vocabulary API.

 ## Features

 - RESTful endpoints for CRUD operations on words
 - Minimal TypeScript + Express setup
-- Environment-driven configuration (PORT, NODE_ENV)

 ## Requirements